node-machine/rttc/README.md

 ##### .rebuild(val, transformLeaf)

-Rebuild (non-destructively) the specified value using the provided transformer function to change each primitive or function therein.
+Recursively rebuild (non-destructively) the specified value using the provided transformer function to change each primitive or function therein.
 Transformer function is provided the value as the first argument, and an rttc display type as the second (either 'string', 'number', 'boolean', 'lamda', or 'null').

-e.g.
+The transformer function is not run for dictionaries or arrays, since they're recursed into automatically (in the rebuilt value, they will be normal dictionary and array literals, so any stuff about getters/setters/non-enumerable properties like prototypal methods and constructor information is all stripped out.  `.rebuild()` also protects against endless recursion due to circular references.

+Example usage:
 ```javascript
 return res.json(rttc.rebuild(someData, function transformLeaf(val, type){
   if (type === 'string') { return val + ' (a grass-type Pokemon)'; }